 Ellen focuses on new business development and partnerships supporting the growth of resources across LISC programs and affiliates.
 She leads on the use of data for more effective revenue generation and crafting strategies to support expansion and new opportunities.
 Ellen has worked for nearly 15 years in both the international and domestic nonprofit sectors, with a background in fundraising, grants management, program management, and capacity building.
 Ellen has a BA from the University of California, Berkeley and an MPP from the University of Chicago.

-Meghan has worked as a fundraiser for New York City-based nonprofits for over a decade.
+Meghan has worked as a fundraiser for New York City-based nonprofits for nearly 15 years.
 At LISC, she coordinates the development of grant proposals, reports, presentations, and other materials to help renew grants and secure new funding.
 Meghan also stewards relationships with several major donors.
 Prior to joining LISC, she worked at nonprofits promoting literature and freedom of expression and taught English in Japan for two years.
 A graduate of Barnard College, Meghan lives in Brooklyn with her daughter, husband, and a very large cat.
 She’s an avid reader and enjoys working on art projects with her daughter.

 A strategic corporate philanthropy leader, Deborah uses skills honed in traditional media and community development to bring creativity and investment together to deliver social impact.
 She identifies and cultivates private foundations and corporate funders leading to new and creative resources and partnerships, catalyzing healthy and resilient communities of choice and opportunity throughout the country.
 Deborah’s leveraged a trend forecasting and journalism background to drive social action and to launch marquee properties like Martha Stewart Living, British ELLE Decoration, and Stylus.com.
 She moved to Bedford, NY from London with her family, and remains addicted to the BPL, Arsenal FC and her sons’ soccer sidelines at Columbia and Bowdoin.
 Deborah studied at the London School of Economics and the State University at Albany.